Sea toad

-The sea toads and coffinfishes are a family of deep-sea anglerfishes known as the Chaunacidae.
+The sea toads and coffinfishes are a family, the Chaunacidae, of deep-sea ray-finned fishes belonging to the monotypic suborder Chaunacoidei within the order Lophiiformes, the anglerfishes.
 These are bottom-dwelling fishes found on the continental slopes of the Atlantic, Indian, and Pacific Oceans, at depths to at least 2460 m.
 There have also been findings of deep-sea anglerfishes off the coasts of Australia and New Caledonia.
 Other findings suggest some genera of Chaunacidae are found near volcanic slopes encrusted with manganese.
-Of the two genera in the family, Chaunacops typically occurs at deeper depths than Chaunax, but with considerable overlap.
+Of the two genera in the family, Chaunacops are typically found at deeper depths than Chaunax, but with considerable overlap between the two genera.